boulder-on/JPassport/README.md

 # Getting Started

-Download the source and run the maven build, or run the ant build.
+Download the source and run the maven build.

 # Example